joeleisner/purejs-mousetip/readme.md

 ![A demonstration of the javascript in action](http://joeleisner.com/github/screenshots/purejs-mousetip/purejs-moustip-demo.gif)

 ## Change Log
+### Version 1.1.0
+Added new MouseTip constructor setting **selector**
+- Now you can namespace every MouseTip instance
+- When a custom selector is passed into the settings, MouseTip will look for attributes with that new namespace (i.e. "awesomeName" instead of "mousetip", "awesomeName-css-zindex" instead of "mousetip-css-zindex")
+- See the *How to Use* section to see this new setting in action

 ### Version 1.0.1
 Simple bug fixes:
 - Updated the bindMouseMove function to utilize pageX/pageY instead of clientX/clientY